The Santa Claus Gang

-The Santa Claus Gang (La banda dei Babbi Natale) is a 2010 Italian comedy film directed by Paolo Genovese.
+The Santa Claus Gang (La banda dei Babbi Natale) is a 2010 Italian Christmas comedy film directed by Paolo Genovese.

 Plot

 During Christmas Eve, Aldo, Giovanni and Giacomo are arrested for home burglary.
 As the three were dressed as Santa Claus, the police think they are the Santa Claus Gang, a group of wanted thieves.
 During the night, they narrate a small but significant portion of their lives during the interrogation, until the real Santa Claus Gang is caught.